Collaborating With Inland Empire Communities to Improve Health Outcomes

 FAQ

-The main person applying for the mini-grant has to be affiliated with UCR (student, resident or fellow).
+The primary person applying for the mini-grant has to be affiliated with UCR (medical student, graduate student, resident or fellow) and cannot be a undergraduate student or external learner.
 Additionally, majority of the group should be affiliated with UCR.

 Projects can either be new or add value to existing ones.
 The target population and region served may remain the same, but the engagement must differ.